Zucchini Lemon Bread (Whole Grain, Dairy Free, Lower Sugar)

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-Because it's a little special and different with its light and lemony flavor.
-It's really kind of like a tea cake with it's tender crumb and drizzle of glaze, which makes it just as good for an afternoon snack as for a dessert.
+Because zucchini + lemon?
+That may just be a match made in heaven.
+It’s a little different with its light and lemony flavor, and kind of like a tea cake with it’s tender crumb and drizzle of glaze, which makes it just as good for an afternoon snack as for a dessert.

-Whatever you call it - bread, cake, or even loaf - what it boils down to is this:
+But whether it’s called a bread, cake, or even loaf – what it boils down to is this:

 It is GOOD.
 Like, so good you won’t believe it.
 Trust me.